 Again, the product molecule is not a zwitterion, but a cation with an overall charge of +1.

 The twenty amino acids found in human proteins are often sorted into four groups—hydrophobic, polar but neutral, basic, and acidic—depending on the nature of their side chain “R” group.

-The amine and carboxyl groups are present in all amino acids, hence they are not used to classify different amino acids.
-Moreover, the amine and carboxyl groups undergo condensation reactions to form amide linkages when amino acids polymerize to form proteins.
+The amine and carboxylic acid groups are present in all amino acids, hence they are not used to classify different amino acids.
+Moreover, the amine and carboxylic acid groups undergo condensation reactions to form amide linkages when amino acids polymerize to form proteins.
 Therefore, in a strand of protein, the side chains of each amino acid branch off the protein backbone and can influence protein 3D structure.
 Knowing the nature of these side chains is important for understanding protein structure.

 Hydrophobic side chain

 The nine amino acids that have hydrophobic side chains are shown below: